HaloWarsModding/HaloWarsModding.github.io/_guides/guides_01_gettingstarted.md

 The `ERA Build Path` field allows you to specify where you want an archive to be output when it is re-built.
 This feature is hardly ever needed but is still sometimes useful.
 It is recommended to be set to your game's install directory.

+{: .note }
-*Note: Always make a backup of all your files before modifying anything.
-Rebuilding an archive into your install directory will overwrite the original file unless `Don't overwrite existing files` is checked.*
+Always make a backup of all your files before modifying anything.
+Rebuilding an archive into your install directory will overwrite the original file unless `Don't overwrite existing files` is checked.

-To unpack an `.era` all you must do is drag the `.era` file into the tool's GUI.
-The tool will then unpack all of the files contained within the archive to the path specified in the `ERA Expand Path`.
+To unpack an `.era` file, simply drag it into the tool's GUI.
+All contents will be extracted to the path set in `ERA Expand Path`.

-After the files have been extracted, you will find an `.eradef` file alongside the archive's contents.
-This file is a manifest for all of the files contained within the archive and can be edited to include new files.
-All files specified in the `.eradef` are relative to the file itself.
+After extraction, you’ll find an accompanying `.eradef` file.
+This acts as a manifest for everything in the archive and can be edited to include additional files.
+All listed paths are relative to the `.eradef` itself.

-To rebuild an `.era` simply drag the `.eradef` into the tool, just as you would to unpack an `.era` file.
-The resulting `.era` will be placed in the specified `ERA Build Output` path.
+To rebuild the archive, drag the `.eradef` into the tool the same way you unpacked the original.
+The rebuilt output will appear in the designated `ERA Build Output` path.

- You will also come across files with an `.xmb` extension once you unpack an archive.
-These files are simply compressed XML.
-To edit them, simply drag them into the tool, just like an `.era` and it will output an uncompressed `.xml` file.
-This file will appear in the same directory as the source `.xmb` it is not affected by the `ERA Expand Path`.
+You’ll also encounter `.xmb` files, which are just compressed XML.
+Drag these into the tool to get an uncompressed `.xml` version in the same directory, this operation doesn’t follow the `ERA Expand Path` setting.

+---

 ### A Decent Text Editor
 ![Text Editors](https://github.com/HaloWarsModding/HaloWarsModding.github.io/blob/master/resources/images/texteditors.png?raw=true)